clabe45/achievacity/CONTRIBUTING.md

 ### Install UserSpice
 1. Start localhost server, if necessary.
 2. `CREATE DATABASE achievacity`
 3. Open `index.php` and follow install instructions.
+(For Step 2, enter your database host, username, and password; and enter `achievacity` for the database name.)

 ### Clean up
 - `rm -r install`